Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

 ### Roles

-Roles are integrated into the org, team, and user structure by being bound to the aggregated roles.
+Roles are bound to the aggregated roles for integration into the org, team, and user structure.
-What was previously an organisation or a team role will now have ``-org`` or ``-team`` appended to its name.
-A role can be assigned at any level in the hierarchy, granting its permissions to all members at that level.
+Thus, what was previously an organization or a team role will have ``-org`` or ``-team`` appended to its name.

+A role can be assigned at any level in the hierarchy, with its permissions granted to all members at that same level.

 **Example organization binding:**